kyoneo/teched2025-XP266/exercises/ex0/README.md

 4. Follow the prompts to create your personal account.

-## Exercice 0.1 - Create a Copy of This Repository
+## Exercise 0.1 - Create a Copy of This Repository

 1. Login to [GitHub](https://github.com/).